vokuder/NAS/README.md

 # My NAS setup on a rasperry pi:
+This document is not complete and will be updated soon.

 ### Solution description:
 - Raspberry pi to provide a low energy cost server machine.